About the Human Development and Family Studies Bachelor’s Program

 With respect to certifications, students may choose courses in HDFS for career certifications such as Child Life Specialist, Certified Family Life Educator, FCSE Post- Baccalaureate Teacher Certification, etc. See an advisor for specific courses.

 Service and research skills are also enhanced by opportunities to observe and interact with infants, toddlers, and young children in the Child Development Research Center and TTU Early Head Start.
 The centers are accredited by the National Association for the Education of Young Children.
 Students are required to pass a background check before working in these areas.
 Supervised experiences with community groups provide opportunities for interaction with older children, adolescents, couples, families, and elderly adults.
 These experiences assist students in understanding developmental stages of human behavior and interpersonal relations as they occur in family or group care settings.

 Enrollment in the department is based on a 2.5 GPA.
 To continue enrolling in human development and family studies courses, students must maintain a GPA that meets or exceeds this standard.
 In addition, transfer students must have a 2.5 GPA.
-Students with a lower GPA may be provisionally admitted or continue to enroll in courses if a petition is submitted to the department and approved by the chairperson’s office.

 Undergraduate students may want to focus in one or more of the following areas: